Matteeh/wwf/README.md

 Current status: Usually works to watch videos together as long as the guests are in the channel before the hosts starts the video.

-To be implemented: Paus video, Keep track of videos current time so users can hop in whenever.
+To be implemented: Pause video, Keep track of videos current time so users can hop in whenever.

 Adding bugs to issues